Compliance

 What businesses most often ask about therapeutic goods advertising.

-The TGA regulates advertising for therapeutic goods in Australia: prescription and over-the-counter medicines, complementary medicines (vitamins, herbal products), medical devices, and biologicals.
+The TGA regulates therapeutic goods in Australia: prescription and over-the-counter medicines, complementary medicines (vitamins, herbal products), medical devices, and biologicals.
+Where those goods are advertised to consumers, the TGA Advertising Code applies.

 No. Advertising prescription medicines (Schedule 4 and 8) directly to consumers is prohibited in Australia.